 88 Note that this figure differs from the figure presented in the cash flow analysis, as here the prices are controlled for the availability of the services and amortised according to the definition of each type of cost.
-This means that hypothetically, a VAF of €200,000 per year for a contract starting on 1 July of a given year will be accounted for as €100,000 until the end of that year.
+This means that hypothetically, a VAF of \in 200,000 per year for a contract starting on 1 July of a given year will be accounted for as \in 100,000 until the end of that year.
 The same applies to payment of the VAF from the beginning of the last year of the contract until the end of the contract.

 89 The number of vessels and capacity in m3 is adjusted to account for the partial availability of each vessel during the year.
+90 And very marginally in 2014.